RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

       - The plaintiffs, Cambodian nationals detained as "designated persons" after arriving by boat, sought declarations and injunctions against their detention, arguing that it usurped judicial power and was inconsistent with international obligations under the Human Rights and Equal Opportunity Commission Act 1986 (Cth).
     - Material Facts:
       - The plaintiffs were detained under new provisions introduced by the Migration Amendment Act 1992 (Cth), which prevented their release from custody pending determination of their refugee status.
-      - “Designated Persons def” were defined in s 54K as persons arriving unlawfully in Australia by boat between 19 November 1989 and 1 December 1992
+      - "Designated Persons def" were defined in s 54K as persons arriving unlawfully in Australia by boat between 19 November 1989 and 1 December 1992
       - Section 54R prohibited a court from ordering the release from custody of a designated person.
       -
     - Issue: